object-Object/mlogv32/README.md

 ### Machine Timers

-The `mtime` and `mtimecmp` registers are mapped to `0xf0000000` and `0xf0000008` respectively, and have a period of 1 ms. The timer registers are not accessible to privilege modes lower than M-mode.
+The `mtime` and `mtimecmp` registers are mapped to `0xf0000000` and `0xf0000008` respectively, and have a period of 1 μs.
+The timer registers are not accessible to privilege modes lower than M-mode.

 ### UART